pgj23/pgj23_ECE_4160/docs/lab12.md

     turnAngle = np.arctan2(vecY,vecX)
     return turnAngle
 ```

-Once the angle the robot needs to turn to is calculated, the function `PID_TURN_ONCE` is called on the robot's Artemis board, which runs the PID orientation control function developed in [Lab ](lab6.md), turning the robot to point at the waypoint it wants to drive towards.

 ### Step 3.
+Turn
+Once the angle the robot needs to turn to is calculated, the function `PID_TURN_ONCE` is called on the robot's Artemis board, which runs the PID orientation control function developed in [Lab 6](lab6.md), turning the robot to point at the waypoint it wants to drive towards.

+### Step 4.
 Calculate distance from the wall the robot needs to stop at to arrive at the next waypoint.

 Now that the robot is pointing at the goal waypoint, we want it to drive towards it and stop once it is overtop of it.
 To do this, we first cast a ray out from the front of the robot and save the nearest point on that ray in which it intersects with on of the walls of the map.